 Council should support and help facilitate good conservation practice in the community.
-The NSW Heritage Division maintenance series of publications provides detailed information for heritage item owners on the best methods for conservation.
-Links to heritage and conservation bodies such as the NSW Heritage Division, the National Trust, Australia ICOMOS could also be provided.
+The heritage section on Council's website should be updated to include links to the NSW Heritage Division maintenance series of publications, which provides detailed information for heritage item owners on the best methods for conservation.
+Links to other heritage and conservation bodies such as the NSW Heritage Division, the National Trust, Australia ICOMOS could also be provided.